mattermost/docs/source/deploy/mobile-faq.rst

 4. Securing the Mattermost Apple App Store and Google Play apps:

-  - When using Mattermost mobile apps from the App Store and Google Play, purchase an annual subscription to Mattermost Professional or Enterprise to use Mattermost's `Hosted Push Notification Service (HPNS) </deploy/mobile-hpns.html#hosted-push-notifications-service-hpns>`__.
+  - When using Mattermost mobile apps from the App Store and Google Play, purchase an annual subscription to Mattermost Professional or Enterprise to use Mattermost's :ref:`Hosted Push Notification Service (HPNS) <deploy/mobile-hpns:hosted push notifications service hpns>`.

 .. note::

-  For configuration details, see guides for `deploying the Mattermost App Store and Google Play apps </deploy/use-prebuilt-mobile-apps.html>`__ and `deploying your own version of the apps </deploy/build-custom-mobile-apps.html>`__.
+  For configuration details, see guides for :doc:`deploying the Mattermost App Store and Google Play apps </deploy/use-prebuilt-mobile-apps>` and :doc:`deploying your own version of the apps </deploy/build-custom-mobile-apps>`.

 Why do I sometimes see a delay in receiving a push notification?
 ----------------------------------------------------------------